Drone Laws in Arizona

 3. A chemical manufacturing facility.

-5. An electric generation facility, as defined in section 42-14156, and any associatedsubstation or switchyard.
+5. As defined in section 42-14156, an electric generation facility and any associated substation or switchyard.

 6. An electrical transmission or distribution substation.